Charles E W Bean, Diaries, AWM38 3DRL 606/38B/1 - Notebook - Part 3

 Intro.

-Britain into scale on the of France.
+Britain into scale on the side of France.

-The arrangement made by Sir
+The arrangement understanding made by Sir

-Edward fo understanding between England & France was
+Edward fo between England & France was

-one of those curiously indefinite understanding
+one of those curiously indefinite understandings

 relations which rather appeal to the Anglo Saxon